 Defining a wellhead protection area (WHPA) is one of the most critical components of wellhead protection.
 A WHPA is defined as "the surface and subsurface area surrounding a water well or wellfield, supplying a public water system, through which contaminants are reasonably likely to move toward and reach such water well or wellfield."
 The SWAP uses the methods described in the state's approved WHP Program to delineate source water assessment areas for all public water supply wells.
-More information related to North Carolina's WHP Program can be found on the DEH website.
+More information related to North Carolina's WHP Program can be found at http://swap.deh.enr.state.nc.us/swap/.